-About the Manufacturing of Thread - Each time a specific color of thread is manufactured minute differences may occur.
-The color may vary a bit even though the same dye lot formula is used, aka 'dye lot drift'.
+Dye Lot Drift - Each time a specific color is manufactured minute differences occur.
+The color may vary a bit even though the same dye lot formula is used.
 The finishing or bonding process may also vary a bit, so one lot/batch of spools may have a slightly different hand or feel.
 When noticeable differences in dye lot or feel occur, it is annotated.
-Actual dye lot affect the thread itself as well, so as a general rule darker colors have a heavier feel than lighter colors.
-The actual thickness of the thread is altered by some of the dye.
+The actual dye affect the thread itself as well.
+As a general rule darker colors have a heavier feel than lighter colors.
+The actual thickness of the thread is altered by the dye.
 White nylon thread for example is always a bit thinner and has a lighter hand than colored nylon thread as it does not have any molecules of dyes attached to the molecules of nylon.

 #18 Confusion - Many different type of thread have the number 18 in their name.
 Thread terminology is often confusing, do not confuse this thread with Nylon Seine Twine Size 18 or #18 Nylon Seine Twine, a cord much thicker usually available only in white or bright yellow or Nylon Crochet Thread Size 18 used for purses mostly.
 If you are looking for Nylon Crochet Thread, two companies make this thread, Omega Hilo and JP Coats.
 JP Coats is only available in a few colors.
 The Hilo Omega La Espiga Nylon Crochet Thread comes in a wide variety of colors and many sizes.
 The best online source for this product is Crochet Style ETC in Columbus Ohio at